Cambridge AI Safety Hub

 Getting started with CAISH.

-For Cambridge-based students or professionals:
+For Cambridge or london-based students or professionals:

-01. Apply for our Intro fellowship.
+01. Apply for the Alignment Fellowship.

 02. Apply for our ML Bootcamp.